TheTypoMaster/gray.net.au/posts/2006/10/28/We_are_back.rst

 .. title: We're back!
 .. slug: We_are_back
 .. date: 2006-10-28 09:25:00 UTC+10:00
-.. tags: James,blog
+.. tags: holidays,blog,family
-.. category:
+.. category: James
 .. link:

 I don't normally broadcast when we're heading away for a week or so (I